dillipkumarvp/warehouse/README.md

 Sample Output:
 -------------------

-As a JASON output (Can be changed to any output format by changing ResponseEntity)
+As a JSON output (Can be changed to any output format by changing ResponseEntity)

 {"articleId":1,"title":"Shirts","volume":"10"}